himanshugiripunje/Important-Projects/migration/vm to EC2.md

-## migrate exixting application from on premises to cloud
+## migrate existing application from on premises to cloud

 # Export your virtual machin image with extention of OVA